 Claims/Small Claims Court:

-the amount that can be considered in a small claims action is $10,000
+A Court which has simplified rules, thus encouraging non-lawyers to attend at the Court without legal representation.
+In British Columbia, the amount that can be considered in a small claims action is $10,000 or less.

 A solemn promise that has the same effect as a religious oath.

 A lawyer that restricts his or her practice to the giving of legal advice and does not normally litigate in the court room.
 Canadian lawyers can litigate or give legal advice.